po5/memo/README.md

 The default key to open the history menu is **h**.
 Select a history entry to reopen the file.

 This script comes with a simple menu, which gets automatically enhanced for users of [uosc](https://github.com/tomasklaen/uosc).
+Make sure you are on the latest version of mpv (and uosc if you use it) when reporting issues.

 ## Custom keybinds
 Four keybinds are provided for use in `input.conf`.